facephi/sdk-mobile-documentation/docs/ios/Video_Call_Component.md

 SDKController.shared.launch(controller: videocallController)
 ```

-An example of the CustomThemeVideoCall class would be this (must implement ThemeVideoCallProtocol):
+An example of the CustomThemeVideoCall class would be this (must extend ThemeVideoCallProtocol):

 ```java
 class CustomThemeVideoCall: ThemeVideoCallProtocol {